 Interpretations of collective bargaining agreements, their negotiation and administration, and methods for settling disputes.
 Same as MNGT 320.

 ECON 322 Money and Banking (3)

 How banks, the Federal Reserve and U.S. Treasury interact to determine money supplies.
 Recent and current attempts to control inflation and unemployment.
+Same as FIN 322.

 ECON 407 Econometrics (3)